Course Descriptions

 ECE.
 223 Infant and Toddler Development (3 units)

-A study of infants and toddlers from pre-conception to age three including physical, cognitive, language, social, and emotional growth and development.
+A study of human development from pre-conception to age three including physical, cognitive, language, social, and emotional growth and development.
 Applies theoretical frameworks to interpret behavior and interactions between heredity and environment.
 Emphasizes the role of family and relationships in development.

 ECE.
 225 Care and Education for Infants and Toddlers (3 units)

+Reviews regulations governing child-care centers, essential policies, principles and practices that lead to quality care and developmentally appropriate curriculum for children from birth to 36 months.
 Applies current theory and research to the care and education of infants and toddlers in group settings.
-Examines essential policies, principles and practices that lead to quality care and developmentally appropriate curriculum for children from birth to 36 months.

 ECE.
 240 Administration I: Business/Legal (3 units)